12 min read

 General Information

-Each question has one correct answer and three distractors.
-Some questions are scenario-based, where you are asked to apply your knowledge to a hypothetical situation.
+Each question has one correct answer and three distracters.
+This differs from other certifications, e.g., the CISSP, where you must select the "best" answer.
+Some questions are scenario-based, where you must apply your knowledge to a hypothetical situation.

 There is no publicly available information related to the exact score required to pass the CIPP/US exam.
 However, "passing scores range between about 65 and 80 percent correct."